 The most effective yet cheapest mobile app user acquisition channels for your mobile app marketing strategy:

 Most of us neglect using email marketing as a major mobile app user acquisition channel, believing that it is not that effective.
 But you know what?
 Emails are the most accessible channel in the workplace that can bring you huge user growth rates with an average cost per install … and effectiveness rate 8.4%!
 Plus it the cheapest of them all.
 All that you need to do here is to create an email campaign that is attractive enough for users to purchase.
-For that purpose, you will find below chart with the top tips concerning mobile app marketing tactics when using emails to acquire users, followed by our do and don’t.
+For that purpose, you will find the below chart with the top tips concerning mobile app marketing tactics when using emails to acquire users, followed by our do and don’t.

-Leave a good first impression: user’s email inbox is stuffed with lots of advertisements and pitching mails where everybody is trying to sell them something.
+Leave a good first impression: the user’s email inbox is stuffed with lots of advertisements and pitching mails where everybody is trying to sell them something.
 So you need to create an email template that can stand out.
 How?

 - First of all, you need to use a very attractive subject for your email marketing campaign – that is not cheesy.